Material-Specific Guide

 Cutting Parameters

-• Cooling: Use ethanol-based or oil-based cutting fluid - NEVER use water-based coolants
+• Cooling: Use ethanol-based or oil-based cutting fluid — never use water-based coolants.
+Mg + water = rapid oxidation and (with enough heat and surface area) Class D fire.

 Important: If water-based coolant must be used, immediately dry the sample thoroughly with ethanol and compressed air after cutting.
 However, ethanol-based or oil-based coolants are strongly preferred.